-(2) Obtain a dated acknowledgment of receipt from the distribution utility; or
+(2) Obtain a dated acknowledgment of receipt from the distribution utility; or e.
+The information provided in a., b., and d. above for an alternative contact person when the customer-generator is unavailable;

 (3) Obtain written or electronic verification of receipt from the distribution utility by other means consistent with (1) and (2) above.